vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

 }
 [/block]

-[block:callout]
-{
-  "type": "warning",
-  "body": "This tutorial assumes you are already a [VTEX Partner](http://vtex.com/br-pt/partner) and understand how the [Payment Provider Protocol](/docs/guides/payment-provider-protocol) works.", "title": "Are you ready for a Payment Provider implementation?"
+>⚠️ This tutorial assumes you are already a [VTEX Partner](http://vtex.com/br-pt/partner) and understand how the [Payment Provider Protocol](https://developers.vtex.com/docs/guides/payments-integration-payment-provider-protocol) works.
-}
-[/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "On November 3th, the BCB will realize some transactions strictly for tests. \nOn November 16th, Pix will be available for operations working fully.", "title": "Expected launch: November 2020"
-}
-[/block]

 ## Integration conditions